Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Generational Wealth Transfer Impact

-The upcoming transfer of wealth from Baby Boomers to younger generations may significantly increase pet spending as millennials and Gen X inherit resources while maintaining their premium pet care philosophies.
+The upcoming transfer of wealth from Baby Boomers to younger generations is likely to increase pet spending.
+As millennials and Gen X inherit resources, they tend to maintain their premium pet care preferences.

-Delayed homeownership among younger generations may actually increase pet spending as renters invest in their animals rather than property, creating sustained demand for premium products and services.
+Delayed homeownership among younger generations may also increase pet spending, as renters invest in their animals instead of property.
+That pattern creates sustained demand for premium products and services.

 Urbanization and Lifestyle Changes